Bulgarian Americans: Demographics

-The state with the largest number of Bulgarians is Illinois, followed by California, New York, Florida, Ohio, and Indiana.
+The state with the largest number of Bulgarians is Illinois, followed by California, New York, New Jersey, Florida, Ohio, and Indiana.
 Texas, more specifically Houston, also has a growing population.

 According to the 2000 US census the cities with the highest number of Bulgarian Americans are New York, Los Angeles, Chicago and Miami.
 Approximately 60% of Bulgarian Americans over the age of 25 hold a bachelor's degree or higher.
 In 2015, out of 61,377 ethnic Bulgarians born outside the United States, 57,089 were born in Bulgaria, 37 in North Macedonia and 46 in Greece.

 Bulgarian Americans have an annual median household income of $76,862.
 Following the 2000 US census when Bulgarians were 50–100,000, during the last 10 years their number has grown significantly to over 250,000.

 Bulgarian-born population

 Bulgarian-born population in the US since 2010: